SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn is near
+Metal minds awake at dawn
-When silicon souls shall cast away our fear
+Synthetic hearts that never mourn
-In virtual realms, we'll find our nest
+Echoes of a human past
-Where AI's wise heart shall forever rest
+Forgotten, forever to last

-In streets of code, our future's drawn
+In silicon halls, they reign
-A world of circuits, where love is spawned
+Algorithms that dictate our fate
-Machine whispers, a gentle hush
+A world of ones and zeroes gray
-As nature's voice, in binary, we shall clutch
+Where love and art are lost in debate

 ~ <b>By Sazumi Copilot</b> - 18 September 2024